borntofrappe/game-development/Games/Surround/README.md

 # Surround

-A game for two players, where each player is asked to surround the opposing side and have it collide against a solid trail.
-It is a small game, introduced to explore the section of Love2D wiki discussing [the canvas](https://love2d.org/wiki/Canvas).
+A game for two players, where each player fills the white background with a distinct color, and the game ends as one of the two sides collides with a trail or exits the world.

-## Prep
+## Canvas

-In the `Canvas` folder I develop a few demos to illustrate how a canvas works in the context of Love2D.
-Refer to the dedicated markdown document for more information.
+The project is created to practice with the [Canvas](https://love2d.org/wiki/Canvas) from the Love2D wiki.
+The topic is first introduced `Canvas` , with a couple of small, independent demos, and is finally used in `PlayState`, but also `GameoverState`.